electric-sql/electric/packages/typescript-client/README.md

 # TypeScript client for ElectricSQL

-Postgres Sync for modern apps.
+Postgres sync for modern apps.

 Electric provides an HTTP interface to Postgres to enable massive number of clients to query and get real-time updates to data in "shapes" i.e. subsets of the database.
 Electric turns Postgres into a real-time database.